TheEssem/vue-mod-pattern/README.md

 Module pattern viewer for Vue.
-Based on a patch for Foundkey.
+Heavily modified from [a Foundkey patch by Puniko](https://akkoma.dev/puniko/FoundKey/src/branch/feature/mod-tracker) to make it standalone for testing and use standard Vue elements.